michaeluno/admin-page-framework/readme.txt

 <h5><strong>Some of my users claim they cannot save options.
 What would be a possible cause?</strong></h5>

 - `max_input_vars` of PHP settings.
-If this value is small and the there are lots of form input elements, the user may not be able to save the options.
+If this value is small and there are lots of form input elements, the user may not be able to save the options.

 To increase the value, edit `php.ini` and add the following line where `10000` is the increased number.